 As another Christmas gift, we are for a limited time, wavering the signup fee for ATP Members, the online training section of All Things Photography where you can learn:

 Plus we have forums and galleries where you can upload your work for comments and critique.
 All part of our friendly online community.
 So if you have just received or will be getting a lovely new DSLR for Christmas, why not start early and get on board!

 If you are buying a DSLR for a loved one, what better way to get them started than buying them a membership for just $10 (£6) per month?
 NOW FREE!!!

 Go to ATP Members today and get started.
 Please Note: Offer now ended (for now)

 Go Pro HD Hero 3

-Well, you can read my thoughts and check out a whole bunch of test images and footage using the link below but take it from me, for the money, this camera is a cool little gift to give (to yourself maybe ; )
+Well, you can read my thoughts and check out a whole bunch of test images and footage using the link below.
+Take it from me, for the money, this camera is a cool little gift to give (to yourself maybe ; )

 Before I bought the Go Pro HD Hero 3, I was sent a new contender to the POV (point of view) battle and it had a strange name…the Yo!
 Y21.
 Another “bundle of fun” that when it comes to price, could be a viable alternative to the market-leading Go Pro.

 This has been around for a while now and when I first saw it, I was gob-smacked.
-Then recently, I was shown some real-life examples by one of my course attendees and was blown away by the quality and engineering that goes into these “prints”.
+Then recently, I was shown some real-life examples by one of my course attendees.
+I was blown away by the quality and engineering that goes into these "prints".